ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 which two organizations will participate.
 There will be one orderer service for the entire network, and each organization will use its own certificate authority service and have two peer nodes.
 Each peer node will use CouchDB for its ledger store.
-Each peer node\'s CouchDB will run in a separate Docker container.
+Each peer node's CouchDB will run in a separate Docker container.
 That makes eleven Docker containers, as follows: